Church-17/pwnit/README.md

   -t TEMPLATE, --template TEMPLATE
-                        Create the script from the template -o, --only            Do only the actions specified in args --source              Donwload the libc source --patch PATCH         Patch the executable with the specified path --seccomp             Check seccomp
+                        Create the script from the template -o, --only            Do only the actions specified in args --libc-source         Donwload the libc source --patch PATCH         Patch the executable with the specified path --seccomp             Check seccomp
   --yara YARA           Check for given Yara rules